 If you need an air quality construction permit, you need to submit the appropriate Construction Permit Application forms found on our web page prior to physical, on-site construction.
 The Construction Permit Application Tips and Other Tidbits factsheet offers tips for submitting a complete construction permit.
 An application fee must accompany the permit application.
 Application fees are based upon the facility’s potential emissions.
 The Construction Permit Application Fees Factsheet provides more information about the fee schedule.

-To facilitate the submittal of a complete and accurate construction permit application and minimize the time it takes for NDEQ to prepare the permit, the Air Quality Division strongly recommends a project planning meeting and a pre-application meeting.
+To facilitate the submittal of a complete and accurate construction permit application and minimize the time it takes for NDEE to prepare the permit, the Air Quality Division strongly recommends a project planning meeting and a pre-application meeting.

 The pre-application meeting should occur one to three months prior to submitting the application and the application should be near completion at the time of the meeting.
-For more information related to the expectations of the pre-application meeting, contact the Air Quality Construction Permit Hotline at (877) 834-0474 or view the fact sheet titled "Pre-Application Meetings for Air Quality Construction Permits" on the NDEQ website.
+For more information related to the expectations of the pre-application meeting, contact the Air Quality Construction Permit Hotline at (877) 834-0474 or view the fact sheet titled "Pre-Application Meetings for Air Quality Construction Permits" on the NDEE website.

 Supporting Regulations: Construction permits are required by the Nebraska Air Quality Regulations - Title 129.
 Chapter 17 provides the state construction permit requirements.
 Chapter 19 lists the requirements to obtain a federal construction permit.
 The federal regulations are on EPA’s website at http://www.epa.gov/nsr/*.

 Many sources need both a state construction permit and an operating permit.
 In order to issue permits to these sources more quickly and more efficiently, with standardized conditions among sources, the Department has established a permit-by-rule program.
 Permit-by-rule satisfies both the construction permit and operating permit requirements for the source.
-NDEQ currently has permit-by-rules for asphalt plants and small animal incinerators.
+NDEE currently has permit-by-rules for asphalt plants and small animal incinerators.

 Timing & Requirements:

-Source requesting to be covered under the permit-by-rule, must submit the completed the Permit-By-Rule Application forms to the NDEQ Air Quality Division at least 45 days prior to the actual date of construction, reconstruction, or modification of the source along with a $250 permit application fee.
+Source requesting to be covered under the permit-by-rule, must submit the completed the Permit-By-Rule Application forms to the NDEE Air Quality Division at least 45 days prior to the actual date of construction, reconstruction, or modification of the source along with a $250 permit application fee.

 Chapter 42 provides the regulations for the Permit-by-Rule program.